Lebensgefahr/altlinux-repo-artifactory-plugin/README.md

 ## Description

-After package uploading plugin creates local direcotries in /var/opt/jfrog/artifactory to process it with genpkglist.
+After package uploading plugin creates local directories in /var/opt/jfrog/artifactory to process it with genpkglist.
 For the sample repository described in the usage section directories structures will be:
 ```
 repository/